sienna-kopf/weather_music2/README.md

 # Weather_Music2

 ## About:
 Sinatra micro-service to handle API calls and data synthesis for the user facing Ruby on Rails application, [WeatherBop](https://github.com/neeruram1/weatherbop).
 Part of an 11- day sprint from project inception to completion.
-All goals for the functionality of this application were met by the deadline! </br>
+All goals for the functionality of this application were met by the deadline!
+It's deployed [here](https://weather-bop.herokuapp.com/) on Herokuapp -- go give it a try!</br>

 From a user inputted location, this application retrieves specific weather data and associates the present weather attributes to track audio attributes in order to return a curated list of tracks.
 This application also handles playlist creation functionality in which the recommended tracks are aggregated into a cleverly named playlist in the users Spotify library.
 - weather data retrieved from the Open Weather API